 What if you prefer to communicate in a language other than English?

-If you prefer to communicate in a language other than English, you are entitled to language services that will allow you to access documents and other communications in your language at every stage of the EA program.
+You are entitled to language assistance that will allow you to access documents and other communications in your language at every stage of the EA program.

 Federal and state civil rights laws require DHCD to make sure that EA families with limited English proficiency can access the EA program.
 You are limited English proficient if you do not speak, read, write or understand English very well, and prefer to communicate with DHCD in your primary language.
 When you apply for EA, DHCD should ask you which language you prefer to communicate in.
 If you are not asked, tell the worker if you prefer to communicate in a language other than English.
 DHCD will have cards that allow you to point to your language.
 You will also be given a one page sheet with language access information in other languages.